alexmilowski/littleflow/littleflow.md

 A sequence of structured information flows between nodes over directed edges.
 A task may choose how to interpret such information from all incoming edges.

-Information flowing between tasks can be limited to structured information that can be represented in a JSON [1] data format.
-The sequences can then be represented in a JSON-seq [2] format.
+Information flowing between tasks is limited to tree-structured information that typically be represented in a JSON [1] or YAML [2] data format.

 A task: